jeffhuang4704/nv_cases/NVSHAS-9810/README.md

 ### Findings

-From the goroutine pprof file, it seems cacheMutexLock is quite suspicious.

-If we look the initial several hours of log, a repeating log entry "cache.AgentAdmissionRequest: Receive connect request" shows 28000+ times.
+If we examine the first several hours of logs, a repeating log entry cache.AgentAdmissionRequest: Receive connect request appears more than 28,000 times.
+It only shows the first part of the log before acquiring the mutex, with no entries after releasing it.
+This indicates that all of them are stuck while acquiring the mutex.

 ```